DevDaveJ/facerecog/README.md

 After starting the app by running `npm start`, click on the Sign-In button.
 You will then be presented with a field to enter the URL of an image.
 Image is loaded on pasting the url.
 Attempt to recognise faces takes place on clicking the 'Detect' button.

 ## Stack
+* Debian 10 on Google Cloud instance
-* nginx stack - reverse proxying
+* nginx stack
 * postgresql database - to store users details with a hashed key
 * reactjs (Frontend)
 * nodejs express server (Backend)